bytecodealliance/wasmtime/cranelift/docs/isle.md

 to accumulate a lot of nested conditionals and switch/match statements, i.e., resembles a very large decision tree, while term-rewriting code tends to resemble a flat list of simple patterns that, when composed and combined, become that more complex tree.
+This allows the programmer to more easily maintain and update the set of lowering rules, considering each in isolation.

 ### Data: Nested Trees of Constructors